Effective limits on single scalar extensions in the light of recent LHC data

 In the following subsections, we tabulate the effective operators generated and the associated WCs in terms of the model parameters in the Warsaw basis for two representative cases: The two Higgs doublet model, $\mathcal{H}_2$, and a scalar leptoquark, $\Theta_1$.
 These models encapsulate the individual features of a colour singlet and a non-singlet heavy field, respectively.
 The two models share the exact same set of relevant~\footnote{In our analysis, the operators which are present in our chosen set of observables and are functions of BSM parameters, are relevant.
 In the result section, we focus on those primarily.} effective operators apart from the additional emergence of $Q_{\text{HG}}$ in the latter model, see tab.~\ref{tab:Theta1}.
 We tabulate the results for rest of the adopted scenarios in appendix~\ref{sec:remainingmodels}.

-Here, we provide the operators at the scale where they emerge, \textit{i.e.}~the cut-off scale $(\Lambda)$ which is directly related to the mass of heavy BSM fields ($m_{hf}$).
+Here, we provide the operators at the scale where they emerge, \textit{i.e.}~the cut-off scale $(\Lambda)$ which we take equal to the mass of heavy BSM fields ($m_{hf}$), in all cases that we discuss.
 We further assume that the mass of the heavy field $m_{hf} \gg$~EWSB scale.
 Thus, the heavy fields can be integrated out safely, validating the notion of EFT and all the dimension-6 operators are suppressed by $1/m_{hf}^2$.
 Here, to start with we ignore the running of the effective operators and perform the analysis.
-Later, in section~\ref{sec:RGE_effects} we for 2HDM scenario, we discuss how the inclusion of running of effective operators leave an impact of parameter space.
+Later, in section~\ref{sec:RGE_effects} we for extra Electro-Weak Doublet Scalar(EWDS) scenario, we discuss how the inclusion of running of effective operators leave an impact of parameter space.